jbsouthe/AppDynamics-LogMonitor-MachineAgent-Extension/README.md

 * This job file will inform the analytics agent to begin monitoring based on those rules
 * When the Machine Agent shuts down, all generated job files are deleted automatically.
 This allows for re-detection of application processes and associated log files and updated log file message format matching

+note: the monitored log files won't be displayed anywhere on the controller, but the logs and their data will be seen in the Analytics Log Schema "select * from logs" will show them.

 ## Configuration Steps:
 1. install the AppDynamics Machine Agent
 2. enable and configure the analytics agent extension in the ./monitors/analytics-agent